Skip to content

 About Caleb

-Caleb has also performed extensively with large ensembles.
-He was a featured performer on three GRAMMY-nominated albums by the Captain Black Big Band, including Walk a Mile in My Shoe (2024), The Intangible Between (2020) and Presence (2018).
-He has been a frequent collaborator with Kris Johnson, contributing to projects such as Jim Crow’s Tears, a concert jazz musical that addresses the history of blackface and minstrelsy, and the Paradise Jazz Series Big Band, which debuted with two sold-out concerts at Detroit Symphony’s Orchestra Hall.
+A sought-after large-ensemble performer, Curtis appears as a featured soloist on three GRAMMY-nominated albums by the Captain Black Big Band, including Walk a Mile in My Shoe (2024), The Intangible Between (2020), and Presence (2018).
+He has contributed to Kris Johnson's Jim Crow's Tears — a concert jazz musical addressing the history of blackface and minstrelsy — and the Paradise Jazz Series Big Band, which debuted with two sold-out concerts at Detroit Symphony's Orchestra Hall.
+His sideman discography includes recordings with Orrin Evans, Igor Lumpert, Max Light, Josh Lawrence, and David Gibson, among others.

 Discography (Leader/Collaborator)